MonicaMarcal/MonicaMarcal/README.md

-<p align="left"> Developer who fell in love with the backend world, the way everything hangs together and works.
-Degree in systems analysis and development, with projects focused on web application functionality, API connectivity, and databases.</p>
+<p align="left">As a developer who has fallen in love with the backend world and the way everything comes together and works, I hold a degree in systems analysis and development.
+My projects have mainly focused on enhancing web application functionality, API connectivity, and databases.

-<p> I am very interested in improving my knowledge of architecture and security.
-I would like to specialize in developing more complete, secure and well-integrated applications.</p>
+I have a strong interest in expanding my knowledge of architecture and security, with the aim of specializing in the development of comprehensive, secure, and well-integrated applications.</p>
 <br>